Han

 About Han

 Book Han if the brief is a premium Korean dinner in Buenos Aires.
-This is a $$$$ restaurant with smart-casual expectations and confirmed Michelin Plate recognition for 2025, so it is best approached as a planned evening rather than a casual default.
+This is a $$$$ restaurant with smart-casual expectations and confirmed Michelin Plate recognition for 2025, so it works best as a planned evening rather than a casual default.

 The value case is about choosing Korean cuisine at a premium level in Buenos Aires.
 If the group wants that specific direction, Han makes sense.
 If the group is undecided on cuisine, compare it with other ambitious restaurants before committing.